 Think like a lawyer.
 Write like a journalist.

 At the nation's premier environmental law school, you can enhance your journalism skills and deepen your understanding of environmental law and policy through our Summer Media Fellowships.
-Every summer, Vermont Law School's Environmental Law Center brings together renowned legal educators, policymakers, practicing lawyers, nonprofit leaders, journalists and other innovators in their fields to share their expertise in our Summer Session, while enjoying the beauty of our campus, the historic village of South Royalton and the natural surroundings.
+Every summer, Vermont Law School's Environmental Law Center brings together legal educators, policymakers, practicing lawyers and other leaders in their fields to share their expertise in our Summer Session.
+They also enjoy the beauty of our campus, the historic village of South Royalton and the natural surroundings.

 Our Media Fellowships are open to full-time online, print and broadcast journalists who cover the environment, natural resources, energy, legal affairs, public health and other environment-related issues.
-Our Media Fellows audit one two-week course between June and August and have access to our distinguished faculty and visiting policy leaders.
-(Select your course from Terms Two, Three or Four in the Summer Session catalog).
-You will receive a $1,250 stipend, free housing, free books and a tuition waiver.
+Our Media Fellows audit one two-week course between June and July and have access to our distinguished faculty and visiting policy leaders.
+(Select your course from Terms Two, Three or Four in the Summer Session catalog.)
+You will receive a $1,250 stipend, free housing, free books, and a tuition waiver.
 Family members are welcome to join you.
 Deadline to apply: Mar 2, 2016.

 You will learn from experienced litigators who have won major cases and from policy experts in climate change, energy and other key legal areas.
 After class, you can meet for on- or off-the-record conversations with these thought-provoking experts.
-You will develop new insights into environmental law and policy, new expert sources to comment for your stories and a renewed enthusiasm for covering these critical and complex issues.
-And after a satisfying day of seminars, conversation and professional growth, you can enjoy the wonders of Vermont by swimming, fishing and kayaking in the White River, hiking our mountains, biking our country roads or just reading and relaxing on your front porch.
+You will develop new insights, meet new sources and gain a renewed enthusiasm for covering these critical issues.
+And after a satisfying day of seminars, conversation and professional growth, you can enjoy the wonders of Vermont by swimming, kayaking, hiking, biking, or just reading and relaxing on your front porch.